 where we approximate the non-resonant scattering cross section as $\sigma_\text{non-res} \sim g^4 / (4 \pi M_\phi^2)$.
-This ratio is very large even for the smallest couplings of our conservative analysis (see~\cref{fig:bounds}), ensuring a large number of scatterings and thus that a large population of right-handed neutrinos and left-handed antineutrinos gets built up.
+This ratio is very large even for the smallest couplings of our conservative analysis (see~\cref{fig:bounds}), ensuring a large number of scatterings and thus that a large population of right-handed neutrinos and left-handed antineutrinos builds up.
 Thus, our conservative analysis holds.

 For lower couplings, such as the lowest end of our estimated sensitivity ($g \sim 2 \times 10^{-6}$), $d / \lambda_\mathrm{non-res} \sim 0.1$.
-That is, a small but non-negligible population of right-handed neutrinos and left-handed antineutrinos will get gradually built up.
+That is, a small but non-negligible population of right-handed neutrinos and left-handed antineutrinos will gradually build up.
 A more involved calculation taking into account all interaction channels (including, e.g., double-scalar production or scalar radiation in neutrino-nucleus interactions) and the time-dependent abundance of right-handed neutrinos is thus needed to understand the full $\nu$SI sensitivity of a dedicated analysis in this model.